shy21grams/True-Value-Trading/README.md

 ## Demo
 Here is a working live demo: https://cryptic-meadow-20166.herokuapp.com/

+## Prerequisites
+To run your own build you need to have
+- TD Ameritrade Developer Account, see https://developer.tdameritrade.com, and update ./server/config.js
+- MongoDB instance, see https://www.mongodb.com/try, and update ./server/config.js

 ## Usage

+### 'npm install'
+Installs required packages

+### 'node server.js'
+Runs the app in the development mode.<br />
+Open [http://localhost:3000](http://localhost:8083) to view it in the browser.

-Currently only support Square Inc. stock, new stocks will be added soon.
+- Currently only support Square Inc. stock, new stocks will be added soon.

 ### Select Date Range
 ![](https://github.com/quanglddev/True-Value-Trading/blob/media/demo_time_select.png?raw=true)